Use.GPU is run via the Live run-time, similar to React.

 };

-To use @use-gpu/workbench, your build process must convert the .wgsl files inside @use-gpu/wgsl to JS.
+To use custom .wgsl files as shaders, your build process must convert them to JS.
 This can be done using the included @use-gpu/wgsl-loader, if your build system is compatible (webpack, node or rollup).
+The built-in shaders in @use-gpu/wgsl are pre-transpiled to JS.

 e.g. webpack config: